Ernest Chambers (rugby union)

-Ernest Leonard Chambers MC (24 July 1882 – 23 November 1946) was a rugby union international who represented England between 1908 and 1910.
+Ernest Leonard Chambers MC (24 July 1882 – 23 November 1946) was a rugby union international representing England between 1908 and 1910.

 Early life

-Ernest Chambers was born on 24 July 1882 in London and educated at Bedford School and the University of Cambridge where he won blues for Athletics and rugby.
+Ernest Chambers was born on 24 July 1882 in London and educated at Bedford School and the University of Cambridge, where he won blues for Athletics and rugby.

 Rugby career

-He played club rugby for Blackheath and Bedford and made his debut for England in a 19–0 victory over France at Stade Colombes on 1 January 1908.
+He played club rugby for Blackheath and Bedford and debuted for England in a 19–0 victory over France at Stade Colombes on 1 January 1908.
 His second game for England, against Wales in 1910, was also the inaugural international match played at Twickenham.
 His third and final match for England was a 0–0 draw against Ireland in the same season.

 Military service

 Chambers served in World War I in the Northumberland Fusiliers and the King's Own Yorkshire Light Infantry, and was awarded the Military Cross in 1917.

 Death

 He died on 23 November 1946.